Gauravbharti1998/ReactPractice/README.md

 # ReactPractice
-A Practise app based on React which includes a clock and  a value incrementer & decrementer
+A Practise app based on React which includes a RUNNING clock and  a value incrementer & decrementer